GENIE-MC-Community/lamp/README.md

                            -u name : The repository name.
 Default is the GENIEMC -r tag  : Which ROOT version (default = v5-34-08).
                            -n      : Run configure, build, etc. under nice.
-                           -s      : Use ssh to checkout code from GitHub.
+                           -s      : Use https to checkout code from GitHub (default is ssh).

     Note: Currently the user repository choice affects GENIE only - the support packages are always checked out from the GENIEMC organization respoistory.